mooncowboy/appmod-labs/01-containers-nodejs.md

 In this lab, you'll get familiar with:
 - Building Docker images
 - Creating a Dockerfile
 - Pushing to a registry
-- Using Azure DevOps to automate the build and release
 - Understanding how to optimize a Dockerfile

-## Run an existing docker image

-In Azure CLI or Cloud Shell, create an Azure Container Instance

-`az container create -n myngxin -g <your_rg_here> --ip-address public --image library/nginx`

-Notice the IP Address once the operation completes and browse to that address.
-You've just launched a container.

 ## Build a docker image

 **Pre-requisites:** Make sure you've gone thru the steps in [README.md](README.md) before proceeding

-As a 1st step, let's build an ASP.NET Core Docker image.
-Notice that we don't have ASP.NET installed on the VM.
+As a 1st step, let's build a Docker image that runs our NodeJS app.
+Notice that we don't need to have NodeJS installed on the VM.

-1. Go to the src/01-containers folder
+1. Go to the src/nodejs folder
+2. Create a dockerfile (tip: use VS Code with Docker extension)
-2. Type `docker build -t mvc1 .`
+3. Type `docker build -t mynodeapp .`
-3. Type `docker run --rm -p 80:80 mvc1`
+4. Type `docker run --rm -p 80:80 mynodeapp`
-4. In the Azure Portal, find the IP address of the VM and browse to it.
+5. In the Azure Portal, find the IP address of the VM and browse to it.
 You should see your application running

 ## Pushing to a registry